 Bosnia and Herzegovina

-Located on the Balkan peninsula, this southern European spot only requires Americans take a PCR test 48 hours before arrival.
-Assuming it’s negative, you’re free to explore this history-rich nation with few restrictions, except for face masks in indoor and outdoor public places.
+Located on the Balkan peninsula, this southern European spot only requires Americans take a PCR test 72 hours before arrival, or proof of full vaccination at least two weeks prior to arrival or proof of recovery from COVID-19 in the 14-180 days before arrival.
+Assuming you meet the requirements, you’re free to explore this history-rich nation with few restrictions, except for face masks in indoor and outdoor public places.

 You’ve probably seen Botswana’s Kalahari Game Reserve in nature documentaries.
 The fossilized river valleys and epic grasslands populated by giraffes and cheetahs are iconic.
 If you’re hoping to go, you’ll need a negative PCR test taken up to 72 hours before your flight and to take a rapid antigen test on arrival.
 Masks are required and there are some domestic travel restrictions.
 Permits are needed for travel between the nine geographical zones but tourism is regarded as essential travel for economic reasons, so these permits will usually be approved.
 In the capital, Gaborone, there’s a curfew from 10 p.m. to 4 a.m.
 There are reports that travelers should expect inconsistent application of COVID rules and sudden unexplained changes in enforcement in Botswana, so please bear this in mind.